devanshv-code/SportVision/README.md

-# SportVision AI: YOLO-Based Sports Analytics System
+# SportVision AI: YOLO-Based Sports Player Detection and Tracking

-SportVision AI is a computer vision project built using **YOLOv8, OpenCV, and Python** for real-time sports video analysis.
+SportVision AI is a computer vision project built using **YOLOv8, OpenCV, and Python** for sports video analysis.
-The system detects and tracks players from sports footage, helping in performance analysis, movement understanding, and automated visual insights.
+It detects and tracks players in video frames, making it useful for player movement analysis, sports analytics, and real-time computer vision learning.

 ---

 ## Features

-- Real-time player detection using **YOLOv8**
+- Player detection using **YOLOv8**
 - Object tracking across video frames
-- Sports video analysis with bounding boxes
+- Bounding box visualization on players
-- Frame-by-frame video processing using **OpenCV**
+- Video frame processing with **OpenCV**
+- Reusable tracking pipeline with saved stub support
-- Easy to extend for ball tracking, team classification, and movement analytics
+- Can be extended for ball tracking, team classification, and tactical analysis

 ---

 ## Tech Stack

 - **Python**
-- **YOLOv8**
+- **YOLOv8 (Ultralytics)**
 - **OpenCV**
 - **NumPy**
 - **Pickle**